Signs & Symptoms of Addiction Explained

 Recognising Unhealthy Drug Use in Family Members

-As noted above, one of the most common and prominent signs that someone is regularly abusing drink or drugs and may be struggling with an addiction is pronounced behavioural change; family members are typically those (or certainly among those) who know a person best, and tend therefore to be best placed to observe such changes in behaviour.
-They may also be most familiar with specific idiosyncrasies in an individual (for example, recognising when that person may be lying, or unhappy, even if they may be able to conceal it from most other people) and therefore able to identify symptoms which may be particular to the person in question, as well as those signs mentioned above which might be common across many cases.
+One of the most common and prominent signs that someone is regularly abusing drink or drugs and may be struggling with an addiction is pronounced behavioural change; family members are typically those (or certainly among those) who know a person best, and tend therefore to be best placed to observe such changes in behaviour.
+They may also be most familiar with specific idiosyncrasies in an individual (for example, recognising when that person may be lying, or unhappy, even if they may be able to conceal it from most other people) and therefore able to identify symptoms which may be particular to the person in question.

-If you are concerned that a member of your family may be developing or struggling with an addiction, study the signs and symptoms given above (as well as the substance-specific symptoms detailed below) and, if that person is displaying some of them, try to eliminate any other possible cause (for example, are they stressed at work or having marital difficulties?
-Have they recently become ill?
-Has there been a bereavement in the family?).
+If you are concerned that a member of your family may be developing or struggling with an addiction, study the signs and symptoms and, if that person is displaying some of them, try to eliminate any other possible cause.
 Do not immediately conclude that addiction is the cause.
 On the other hand, do not rule it out: again, just because they are a member of your family does not somehow make them magically impervious to the lure of substance abuse which may result in addiction.

 Addiction Signs and Symptoms Depending on Substance

-While many of the symptoms discussed above relate to addiction generally, as noted the effects of substance abuse vary considerably from one drug to another – and as one of the most obvious signs of addiction is regular or even constant intoxication, it is important to understand how such intoxication manifests itself by substance.
+While many of the symptoms relate to addiction generally, as noted the effects of substance abuse vary considerably from one drug to another – and as one of the most obvious signs of addiction is regular or even constant intoxication, it is important to understand how such intoxication manifests itself by substance.
 Similarly, the after-effects of intoxication – and in some cases the long-term impacts of regular consumption – can also vary substantially from one drug to the next.
-Alongside the general symptoms described above, the following sections cover signs associated with the abuse of, and addiction to, various different substances of abuse.
-(For more information on alcohol specifically, see our pages on that topic.)
+Alongside the general symptoms, the following sections cover signs associated with the abuse of, and addiction to, various different substances of abuse.

 Marijuana, hashish and other cannabis-containing substances

-Cannabis (aka marijuana – and by a great many other names) is the most commonly consumed illegal substance worldwide (NB: its criminal status is now changing in many parts of the world, including full legalisation in countries such as Canada and various states of the USA) and a substantial subculture has grown up around the consumption of cannabis and related activities.
+Cannabis (aka marijuana – and by a great many other names) is the most commonly consumed illegal substance worldwide and a substantial subculture has grown up around the consumption of cannabis and related activities.
 The image of the cannabis leaf is now something of a recognisable “brand”, found on anything from items of clothing and jewellery to posters, furniture, car stickers and much else.